-ETFs have been around for about three decades, and global assets have steadily climbed to above $6 trillion heading into 2020.¹ They've become part of the plumbing of global capital markets.
+ETFs have been around for nearly three decades, and global assets have climbed to above $8 trillion as of September 2022.
+They've become part of the plumbing of global capital markets.

-In previous bouts of market volatility, ETFs have faced questions over their ability to function through the turbulence, and whether they may even contribute to it.
-Yet in every case, ETFs have traded through the storm, and may even provide price discovery when underlying markets freeze up.
+In previous bouts of market volatility, ETFs have faced questions over their ability to function through the turbulence and whether they may even contribute to it.
+Yet in every case, ETFs have traded through the storm, and they may even provide price discovery when underlying markets freeze up.

-Consider that ETFs have already been stress-tested by market panics such as the dot-com crash, global financial crisis, and the flash crash, to name a few.
+Consider that ETFs have already been stress tested by market panics such as the dot-com crash, global financial crisis, and the COVID-19 pandemic.

-One of their key differences from mutual funds is that ETFs can be traded during the day, just like an individual stock.
-However, long-term investors may want to resist the urge to use that flexibility to sell in a panic just when the market hits bottom.
-ETFs have some attractive structural features, such as transparency and tax efficiency.
-However, the ability to trade ETFs in real time isn’t as relevant for investors who take a proper long-term view on reaching their financial goals.
+One of their key differences from mutual funds is that ETFs can be traded during the day, just like an individual stock; however, long-term investors may want to resist the urge to use that flexibility to sell in a panic just when the market hits bottom.
+ETFs have some attractive structural features, such as transparency and tax efficiency, but the ability to trade ETFs in real time isn’t as relevant for investors who take a proper long-term view on reaching their financial goals.

 For example, ETFs that employ strategies backed by academic research, such as multifactor investing, require a long-term view and discipline, similar to any other investment vehicle designed for a specific experience.
 Overall, we believe the ETF market is evolving into a popular vehicle of choice for asset allocators, factor investors, and even active management.